open-learning-exchange/open-learning-exchange.github.io/pages/paulbert.md

 # Paul Albert

+:clock7: EST (UTC-5)

+:computer: Windows 10

-I'm a former advertising/web analyst in Somerville who decided to make a career change to get into web development.
+I'm a former advertising/web analyst in Somerville, MA who decided to make a career change to get into web development.
 I studied music in college and focused on composition.  **This means I have two lists:**

 ### Instruments I am comfortable playing in front of people
 * Voice